Caio-Sousa-zz/.NET-Core-on-OpenSuse-Linux/README.md

 ~$ cd /stc/apache2
 ```

-Then, create a configuration file we will create on called webApp.conf
+Then, create a configuration file we will create on called webApp.conf:
 ```
 ~$ touch webApp.conf

 <VirtualHost *:*>
     RequestHeader set "X-Forwarded-Proto" expr=%{REQUEST_SCHEME}